David Campese: Bledisloe Cup Test series

-During the second Bledisloe Cup Test of 1984, Australia led New Zealand 12–0.
-However, All Black fullback Robbie Deans then kicked five penalty goals in a row to give New Zealand a 15–12 lead.
-Campese was involved in the fifth penalty of the match.
 Campese was assigned goal-kicking duties in this Test, and kicked a penalty to bring the score to 15-all with eight minutes left in the Test.
-However, the All Blacks scored a try in the final stages of the match to win 19–15.
+The All Blacks scored a try in the final stages of the match to win 19–15.

-1984 Grand Slam
+Grand Slam

 Campese was a member of the Eighth Wallabies for the 1984 Australia rugby union tour of Britain and Ireland that won rugby's "grand slam", the first Australian side to defeat all four home sides, England, Ireland, Wales and Scotland, on a tour.
 He played in 10 of the 18 tour matches, including all four Tests against the Home Nations and the final match against the Barbarians.
 He scored six tries on tour, more than any other Australian player - two of them in the final Test match against Scotland.

 Campese played on the right wing in Australia's first tour match against London Division, won 22–3.
-He was switched to fullback for the Wallabies' second tour match against South and South West Division, drawn 12-12, and then rested for the third match of the tour against Cardiff (lost 12-16) with James Black selected at fullback and Ross Hanley on the wing.
+He was switched to fullback for the Wallabies' second tour match against South and South West Division, drawn 12–12, and then rested for the third match of the tour against Cardiff (lost 12–16) with James Black selected at fullback and Ross Hanley on the wing.
 He returned to the side for Australia's fourth match on tour against Combined Services, in which he scored three tries and made the final pass for two more tries, scored by Bill Campbell and Andrew Slack, in an eight-try 44–9 victory.
-Campese was then rested for the Wallabies fifth match on tour, and their final match before the first Test against England, won 17–7 against Swansea (after the match was abandoned due to floodlight failure).
+Campese was then rested for the Wallabies' fifth match on tour, and their final match before the first Test against England, won 17–7 against Swansea (after the match was abandoned due to floodlight failure).